davidmoreno/rtpmidid/README.md

 Alpha software.
 Use at your own risk.

 `rtpmidid` allows you to share ALSA sequencer devices on the network using RTP MIDI, and import other network shared RTP MIDI devices.

-`rtpmidid` is an user daemon, and when a RTP MIDI device is announced using mDNS (also known as Zeroconf, Avahi, and multicast DNS) it exposes this alsa sequencer port.
+`rtpmidid` is an user daemon, and when a RTP MIDI device is announced using mDNS (also known as Zeroconf, Avahi, and multicast DNS) it exposes this ALSA sequencer port.

 ## Other implementations